shirleyobih1/path-cc.github.io/_news/2021-03-19-Nicholas-Cooley-2021-David-Swanson-Award-Winner.md

 *   **Anirvan Shukla**, University of Hawaiʻi at Mānoa &mdash;
     awarded and [presented](https://indico.fnal.gov/event/22127/contributions/194478/) in 2020

-In March 2021, two David Swanson Award winners presented: John Li, a 2020 award recipient, who was unavailable to speak when the All Hands Meeting was rescheduled from March to September 2020 due to the pandemic, and this year's 2021 recipient, Nicholas Cooley.
+Connor Natzke, a PhD student at the Colorado School of Mines, was this year's recipient of the OSG David Swanson Award.
+Natzke is currently located at TRIUMF, a particle physics laboratory in Vancouver, British Columbia, where he uses OSG services to investigate the strong nuclear force.
+Natzke attended OSG User School in 2019 and the OSG All-Hands Meeting in 2021, and at both of these events he learned valuable ways to improve his workflow.
+At the All-Hands Meeting 2022, Natzke [spoke](https://youtu.be/YTyFIdOsJvY) about his journey with the OSG Consortium and the impact OSG services have had on his research to date –– including a forty-fold increase in the simulation speed of his project.

-John Li, of the University of Wisconsin-Madison. attended the OSG User School in 2019 and quickly accelerated in his use of high throughput computing, whether running via a campus access point or on the Open Science Pool via an OSG Connect access point.
+John Li, of the University of Wisconsin-Madison, attended the OSG User School in 2019 and quickly accelerated in his use of high throughput computing, whether running via a campus access point or on the Open Science Pool via an OSG Connect access point.
 John spoke about [his work](https://indico.fnal.gov/event/47040/contributions/208347/) using data mining in genomics by high-throughput computing and noted that high-throughput computing saves significant computation time and projects that would have taken 2-3 years were completed in 1-2 weeks.

 Nick Cooley, 2021 recipient of the David Swanson Award, attended the OSG User School in 2018.
 Since that time, Nick and his group at the University of Pittsburgh have undertaken a number of projects benefiting from dHTC and OSG capabilities, with more than 2 million hours of compute usage on the Open Science Pool in the last year.
 Nick discussed [his work](https://indico.fnal.gov/event/47040/contributions/208348/) in computational biology on OSG.